A Strong Haken's Theorem: When : early considerations.

 \begin{proof} Suppose $A_0$ is a genus $g \geq 1$ component of $\bdd_- A$.
 By standard duality arguments, the collection $K \subset A_0$ of simple closed curves that compress in $M$ can generate at most a $g$-dimensional subspace of $H_1(A_0, \real) \cong \real^{2g}$.
 More specifically, one can find a non-separating collection $c_1,...c_g$ of disjoint simple closed curves in $A_0$ so that $\mathcal{C}_- = \cup_{i=1}^g c_i$ generates a complementary $g$-dimensional subspace of $H_1(A_0, \real)$, and therefore essentially intersects any {\em non-separating} curve in $K$.
 It is easy to add to $\mathcal{C}_-$ a further disjoint collection of $2g-3$ simple closed curves, each non-separating, so that the result $\mathcal{C}_0 \subset A_0$ has complement a collection of $2g-2$ pairs of pants.
 Any curve in $A_0$ that is disjoint from $\mathcal{C}_0$ is parallel to a curve in $\mathcal{C}_0$ and so must be non-separating.
 Since it is disjoint from $\mathcal{C}_- \subset \mathcal{C}_0$ it cannot be in $K$.

 Do the same in each component of $\bdd_-A$; the result is the required collection $C$. \end{proof}

-Following Lemma \ref{lemma:annuliindelta} add to the collection of disks $\Delta$ the annuli $\mathcal{C} \times I \subset \bdd_-A \times I \subset M - B_+$, and continue to call the collection of disks and annuli $\Delta$.
+Following Lemma \ref{lemma:annuliindelta} add to the collection of disks $\Delta$ the disjoint collection of annuli $\mathcal{C} \times I \subset \bdd_-A \times I \subset M - B_+$, and continue to call the complete collection of meridional disks and these spanning annuli $\Delta$.
 Then a meridian of an edge $e$ of $\Sss$ that is disjoint from the (newly augmented) $\Delta$ cannot be part of a $\bdd$-reducing disk for $T$ and so must be part of a reducing sphere.
 Since the collection $S$ of reducing spheres and $\bdd$-reducing disks we are considering have no contact with $\bdd_-A$, arcs of $S \cap \Ddd$ are nowhere incident to $\bdd_- A$.
 Additionally, no circle in $S \cap \Ddd$ can be essential in an annulus in $\mathcal{C} \times I $, since no circle in $\mathcal{C}$ bounds a disk in $M$.
-Hence the annuli which we have added to $\Delta$ can be viewed, in their intersections with $S$, much as disks, and the arguments cited below, usually applied to disk components of $\Delta$, apply also to the newly added annuli components $\mathcal{C} \times I$.
+Hence the annuli which we have added to $\Delta$ intersect $S$ much as a disk would: each circle of intersection bounds a disk in the annulus and each arc of intersection cuts off a disk from the same end of the annulus.
+As a result, the arguments cited below, usually applied to disk components of $\Delta$, apply also to the newly added annuli components $\mathcal{C} \times I$.